 Any two triangulations of $\S$ can be related by a sequence of `\emph{flips}', where a single arc is replaced by a distinct arc.
 The flip of an arc in $\Delta$ has a simple expression as a skew-Laurent polynomial in $\Delta$, and by iterating these expressions, any arc in any triangulation can be obtained.

 This process is a specific case of a more general framework: the theory of quantum cluster algebras (introduced in \cite{FZ02}, quantized in \cite{BZ05}).
 We sketch this theory now, precise definitions are in Section \ref{section: cluster1}.
 One starts with a `\textbf{quantum seed}': \begin{itemize} \item a finite set of quasi-commuting `\textbf{cluster variables}' in a skew-field, which are designated either `\emph{exchangeable}' or `\emph{frozen}', and \item a rule (called `\textbf{mutation}') for replacing any exchangeable cluster variable by a new exchangeable cluster variable, resulting in a new quantum seed. \end{itemize} The `\textbf{quantum cluster algebra}' $\A_q$ associated to a quantum seed is the $\Zq$-algebra generated by all the cluster variables obtained by iterated mutations, and the inverses to the frozen cluster variables.
-A quantum seed also determines a `\textbf{quantum upper cluster algebra}' $\U_q$, which is a superalgebra of $\A_q$ defined as an intersection of quantum tori.\footnote{In this paper, `cluster algebras' are quantum cluster algebras unless otherwise specified.}
+A quantum seed also determines a `\textbf{quantum upper cluster algebra}' $\U_q$, which is an algebra containing $\A_q$ defined as an intersection of quantum tori.\footnote{In this paper, `cluster algebras' are quantum cluster algebras unless otherwise specified.}

 In case of marked surfaces, a triangulation $\Delta$ of $\S$ determines a quantum seed, \begin{itemize} \item The cluster variables are the arcs in $\Delta$, as elements in $\mathcal{F}$, the skew-field of $\Sk_q(\S)$.
-An arc is frozen if it is a boundary arc and exchangeable otherwise. \item The mutation rule is determined from the relative orientations of the arcs in $\Delta$ at the endpoints.\footnote{Specifically, the exchange matrix is a restriction of the `\emph{orientation matrix}' in Section \ref{section: skewmatrix}.} \end{itemize} The resulting cluster algebras $\A_q(\S)$ and $\U_q(\S)$ do not depend on the choice of triangulation (Definition \ref{defn: CAmarked}), but do coincide with the defintions of $\A_q(\S)$ and $\U_q(\S)$ in the previous section (Theorem \ref{thm: main1} and Remark \ref{rem: main1rem}).
+An arc is frozen if it is a boundary arc and exchangeable otherwise. \item The mutation rule is determined from the relative orientations of the arcs in $\Delta$ at the endpoints.\footnote{Specifically, the exchange matrix is a restriction of the `\emph{skew-adjacency matrix}' in Section \ref{section: skewmatrix}.} \end{itemize} The resulting algebras $\A_q(\S)$ and $\U_q(\S)$ do not depend on the choice of triangulation (Definition \ref{defn: CAmarked}), and coincide with the definitions of $\A_q(\S)$ and $\U_q(\S)$ in the previous section (Theorem \ref{thm: main1} and Remark \ref{rem: main1rem}).